Barcelona, March 2019

 What Maria loves about working in IoT are the creative and innovative aspects of the sector.

-“I come from the civil engineering sector which is not very innovative.
-It fascinates me how technology can be applied to improve other types of markets.”
+“I have a background in civil engineering which is a rather traditional than innovative industry.
+It fascinates me how technology can be applied to improve not only civil engineering, but also other types of markets.”

 “I have worked in both the geotechnical and civil engineering industries, where most of our Loasensing clients are from.”, Maria looks back on her long experience with infrastructure monitoring.
 “I find it very interesting how we develop new technologies and apply real-time data to change how operations are run to monitor geological hazards, civil infrastructures, the environment and geotechnics.”